 That there should be a linguistic perspective for a social concern is not in itself novel or interesting.
 What is, however, impressive is the extensive publicity which is these days given to this perspective, and the relative speed with which social considerations have given rise to linguistic change.
-Whatever we may think about it, we operate under linguistic constraints, and have available channels of linguistic expression and evaluation, which simply did not exist a generation ago.
+Whatever we may think about it, we operate under linguistic constraints, and have available channels of linguistic expression and evaluation which simply did not exist a generation ago.
 Under these circumstances, it would not be surprising to find the time-span for the birth and death of a linguistic fashion to be much reduced.
 Indeed, in the most restricted settings, the rapidity of linguistic change can be readily observed - such as in the world of commercial advertising.
 For example, an early fashion in the television advertising of washing-powder was to present the product sentimentally, with associations of purity, brightness, softness and love; but very quickly there came a new fashion in which the hard-nosed biochemical function of the product was stressed (biological action, square-deal Surf); and in due course, further themes emerged.
 The linguistic impact of such advertising is always a prominent feature (the "soft sell" voice vs. the "hard sell" voice, for instance); it is frequently lampooned (by television comedians, especially); and quickly becomes part of national consciousness.
 Moreover, it seems possible to rely on public linguistic memory to a considerable extent, in devising fresh advertisements.
-For example, there is currently (in Britain) a series of Heineken lager ads which make no sense unless the language of the original ad (now several years old) is exactly recalled: the original series displayed ingenious situations in which lifeless or faulty people and objects were restored through being brought into contact with Heineken, and the slogan was "Heineken refreshes the parts other beers cannot reach"; currently, the advertisers have gone in for lexical play on the word "parts", so that a recent ad reads "Heineken refreshes the pirates other beers cannot reach"!
+For example, there is currently (in Britain) a series of Heineken lager ads which make no sense unless the language of the original ad (now several years old) is exactly recalled: the original series displayed ingenious situations in which lifeless or faulty people and objects were restored through being brought into contact with Heineken, and the slogan was "Heineken refreshes the parts other beers cannot reach"; the advertisers then went in for lexical play on the word "parts", so that a recent ad reads "Heineken refreshes the pirates other beers cannot reach"!

 That an advertising campaign can rely on this kind of popular linguistic recall is itself remarkable; but what is even more remarkable is that the whole business can take root in such a short period of time - perhaps five years to introduce, establish and deviate from a linguistic norm.
 And while I doubt whether there is anything which moves faster than advertising language, this genre is by no means alone in having a rapid public influence.
-The other linguistic themes referred to above have also not taken long to come into universal public view, so that (for example) they may also be used as the butt of comic humour (as illustrated by the linguistically-based "jokes", taken from a recent TV show, where feminists were said to be rewriting history as herstory. and one woman was said to be working on a new version of the opera, Ms. Butterfly).
-I am told that Anglicisms have never had it so good in contemporary France, since the new law banned, and thus institutionalised them.
+The other linguistic themes referred to above have also not taken long to come into universal public view, so that (for example) they may also be used as the butt of comic humour (as illustrated by the linguistically-based "jokes" heard on TV shows, of the "feminists rewriting history as herstory" type).
+I am told that Anglicisms have never had it so good in contemporary

+France, since the new law banned, and thus institutionalised them.
 Throughout history, language has always been an early target for satire; but never before have the targets become so publicly accessible, and ammunition so widely available, as now, through the use of broadcasting, the press and advertising.